+8.5 Proceed to disenrollment, following all normal disenrollment processes, including appropriate letters, forms, referrals, and notification to Care Team members.

+• If the member is not in agreement, a DOH-5235 form would be used along with the disenrollment letter.

+8.6 The case should be closed within 60 calendar days from the recommendation to disenroll.

+8.7 A Disenrollment recommendation on the CES Tool could be the result of poor documentation in the chart, the member not understanding the program, a poor fit with the Care Manager or Care Management Agency, not having all the information about the member, etc.

-- 8.5 Proceed to disenrollment, following all normal disenrollment processes, including appropriate letters, forms, referrals, and notification to Care Team members. - If the member is not in agreement, a DOH-5235 form would be used along with the disenrollment letter. - 8.6 The case should be closed within 60 calendar days from the recommendation to disenroll. - 8.7 In some cases, while working on a disenrollment plan, a new risk factor could present itself that would support a member remaining in Health Home.
-For example: the member informs the HHCM that they are experiencing homelessness, which was not previously disclosed. - The HHCM must alert the CM Supervisor and discuss next steps.
-If the Supervisor agrees that this new information could alter the result of the CES Tool, the Supervisor may initiate the completion of a new tool. - The CMA supervisor must document in the member's record to include the new information identified, the reason for not following the CES Tool recommendation for disenrollment, and the directive given to complete a new CES Tool. - Identification of the new risk factor(s), documentation of the new information, and completion of a new CES Tool must occur within the 60 calendars from completion of the initial CES Tool and the outcome of the new CES Tool must be implemented. - Failure to complete a follow-up CES Tool within 60 calendar days of the initial CES Tool may lead to suspension of billing for services to the member. - If the new CES Tool's outcome is "Recommend Continued Services", then the HMCM continues work with the member, per policy. - If the new CES Tool's outcome is "Recommend Disenrollment" then the member must be disenrolled by 60 calendar days after the initial CES Tool's completion date. - 9.
-If the recommendation is "More Information Needed", the Care Manager will: - 9.1 Review the recommendation with the member. - P.D.
-Engage in a prompt and concerted effort to collect information to determine more definitively whether a member is still appropriate for Health Home Enrollment or whether the member should be Disenrolled. - 9.3 Case Conferences and consultation with other providers is recommended when any of the questions are answered as "Unclear".
+- A supervisor's best judgment may supersede the recommendation on the tool.
+For example, a supervisor may recommend that the Care Manager add missing documentation to the chart, explore certain areas further with the member, transfer the case to a different Care Manager, etc. to determine the best course of action. - In some cases, while working on a disenrollment plan, a new risk factor could present itself that would support remaining in Health Home.
+Ex.
+You find out about a previously unknown Intimate Partner Violence event. - In this case the reason for not following the recommendation should be documented, and CES Tool should be redone within 60 calendar days, and the recommendation of the second completion must be implemented - Failure to complete a follow-up CEs Tool within 60 calendar days resulting in a determination of either Recommend Continued Enrollment may lead to suspension of billing for services to the member. - 9.
+If the recommendation is More Information Needed, the Care Manager will:

+9.1 Review the recommendation with the member

+9.2 Engage in a prompt and concerted effort to collect information to determine more definitively whether a member is still appropriate for Health Home Enrollment or whether the member should be Disenrolled.

+9.3 Case Conferences and consultation with other providers is recommended when any of the questions are answered as "Unclear".
 Therefore, the purpose of the Case Conference is to determine the answers to those questions.
-Sources such as PSYCKES may also be used to obtain information. - 9.3 Following the Case Conference the CMA should complete another CES Tool to generate a recommendation.
+Sources such as PSYCKES may also be used to obtain information.

+Following the Case Conference the CMA should complete another CES Tool to generate a recommendation.

-- 9.4 This process should take no longer than 60 calendar days. - 9.5 Failure to complete a follow-up CES Tool within calendar 60 days resulting in a determination of either Recommend Continued Enrollment or Recommend Disenrollment may lead to suspension of billing for services to the member. - 10.
-Copies of any CES Tools completed for the member must be available in the case record, either built into the Electronic Health Record, or uploaded as separate documents. - 11.
-Health Homes are required to provide quality oversight, training, and guidance to their CMAs related to the CES Tool.
+9.4 This process should take no longer than 60 calendar days.

+9.5 Failure to complete a follow-up CES Tool within calendar 60 days resulting in a determination of either Recommend Continued Enrollment or Recommend Disenrollment may lead to suspension of billing for services to the member.

+10. Copies of any CES Tools completed for the member must be available in the case record, either built into the Electronic Health Record, or uploaded as separate documents.

+11. Health Homes are required to provide quality oversight, training, and guidance to their CMAs related to the CES Tool.
 This could include data analysis as to any outliers within their networks, percentage of cases where a CES Tool Recommendation was not followed, etc.